pyeventsourcing/esdbclient/README.md

 operation was completed.
 Otherwise, an exception will be raised.

-The commit position value can be used to wait for downstream processing to have proceeded the appended events, so that for example a user interface that depends on eventually consistent materialised views can wait after making a command before making a query.
+The commit position value can be used to wait for downstream processing to have processed the appended events.
+For example, after making a command, a user interface can wait before making a query for an eventually consistent materialised view that would be stale if those events have not yet been processed.

 A "commit position" is a monotonically increasing integer representing the position of the recorded event in a "total order" of all recorded